 Made with 100% Irish beef, and each patty is hand-rolled, they are a labour of love.

 I’ve no doubt that we’ve unintentionally left out some brilliant restaurants in Galway in the guide above.

 Have a place that you regard as the best restaurant in Galway?
 We’d love to hear from you in the comments below!

 FAQs about the top restaurants in Galway

-We’ve had a lot of questions over the years asking about everything from the best restaurants Galway has to offer to where to grab tasty, cheap eats.
+We’ve had a lot of questions over the years asking about everything from ‘What are the best restaurants in Galway for a fancy bite?’ to ‘Where to eat in Galway with friends?’.

 In the section below, we’ve popped in the most FAQs that we’ve received.
 If you have a question that we haven’t tackled, ask away in the comments section below.